AboutAcademicsAdmissionsStudentsFacultyLibraryAlumni & GivingPublic ServiceCareer ServicesNews

 When are admissions decisions made?

-Virginia Law follows a "rolling admissions" policy, so offers of admission may be made before February 1, and there is thus some advantage in applying early.
+Virginia Law follows a "rolling admissions" policy, so offers of admission may be made before February 1, and there is some advantage in applying early.
 Admissions decisions continue through April.

 What does Virginia Law look for in an applicant?